Game-Design-and-Programming-Template/Game-Critiques/README.md

 What makes you, you?

+What is a currently interesting question to you about games?
+* Do games make people violent?
+* Are games art vs. do games include artwork?
+(How do you define art?
+If artists work on something is it art?)
+* How are particular kinds of games made?
+  - Launcher games - Burrito Bison Revenge on Addicting Games
+  - VR
+  - Multi-player

 ## What Makes A Good Critique

 How do you learn about "game culture?"
 Where do gamers meet and hang out and share ideas about games.